AxC1271/ClockCrossing/01 - MultiFlopSynch/README.md

 </p>

 ### SPICE Directive/Simulations (ngspice)
 First we will create the SPICE directive of the D-latch and verify that it works.
+Quick note: the specific CMOS technology I'm using in Magic is the AMI 0.5µm CMOS node.
 ```SPICE
 Vin_d d 0 PULSE(0 3.3 1n 0.1n 0.1n 10n 20n)
 Vin_en en 0 PULSE(0 3.3 0n 0.1n 0.1n 40n 80n)